Foreign relations of China: 20th century

 China under the Kuomintang had established relations with Egypt and Saudi Arabia in the 1930s.
 The Chinese government sponsored students like Wang Jingzhai and Muhammad Ma Jian to go the Al-Azhar University to study.
 Pilgrims also made the Hajj to Mecca from China.

 Chinese Muslims were sent to Saudi Arabia and Egypt to denounce the Japanese during the Second Sino-Japanese War.
 The Fuad Muslim Library in China was named after King Fuad I of Egypt by the Chinese Muslim Ma Songting.
-In 1939 Isa Yusuf Alptekin and Ma Fuliang were sent by the Kuomintang to the Middle eastern countries such as Egypt, Turkey, and Syria to gain support during the Second Sino-Japanese War.
+In 1939 Isa Yusuf Alptekin and Ma Fuliang were sent by the Kuomintang to Middle Eastern countries such as Egypt, Turkey, and Syria to gain support during the Second Sino-Japanese War.

-Gamal Abdel Nasser cut off the diplomatic relations with the Republic of China on Taiwan and established the new tie with the People's Republic of China in 1956.
-By the 1990s all Arab states had finished to recognize the People's Republic of China as the legitimate state of China.
+The Egyptian president Gamal Abdel Nasser cut off diplomatic relations with the Republic of China and established ties with the People's Republic of China in 1956.
+China accelerated its programme of fostering diplomatic relations throughout the Middle East from 1977 onwards as the country took a more pragmatic approach to geopolitics.
+In 1990, Saudi Arabia decided to cut ties with the ROC, with which it had maintained a formal relationship since 1944 (making it Taiwan's longest-standing partner in the Arab world).
+With the Saudi move, all Arab states had come to recognize the People's Republic of China as the legitimate Chinese government.

-The relations between China and the Arab League as an organization, officially started in 1956, yet it was in 1993, when the Arab League opened its first Office in China, when former Secretary general Essmat Abdel Megeed went to an official Visit to Beijing, in 1996, the Chinese leader Jiang Zemin visited the Arab League headquarters during his visit in Cairo, to become the first Chinese leader to have an official visit for the Arab League.
+The relations between China and the Arab League as an organization officially started in 1956.
+However, it was in 1993, when the Arab League opened its first office in China, that former Secretary General Essmat Abdel Megeed went to an official visit to Beijing.
+In 1996, the Chinese leader Jiang Zemin visited the Arab League headquarters during his passage in Cairo, becoming the first Chinese leader to be hosted by the organization.
+China has continued to pay greater attention to the Middle East since the 2000s.
+With China, Middle Eastern countries benefit from a potential investment source and long-term buyer of oil and gas without the political complications that come with dealing with the United States.

+After the Arab Spring, the consensus of Chinese foreign policymakers and academics was that China should be more actively involved in the region's security mechanisms to better safeguard Chinese expats and commercial interests in the region.